sara-boug/INFO-H410-Project/README.md

 ---------------------------------

-Ensure the following structure of the data folder, optionally run bash file to generate the folders **generate_data_folder.sh**
+Ensure the following structure of the data folder is respected, optionally run bash file to generate the folders **generate_data_folder.sh**
-This structure should be maintained all over the upcoming commands, otherwise, compilation errors will occur
+This structure should be maintained all over the upcoming commands, otherwise, compilation errors will occur.
 #### *Data Folder structure*

 ---------------------------------